-3. Notwithstanding the provisions contained in section 1, the following public interest entities shall not be obliged to have an Audit Committee:

-a) Those public interest entities whose sole activity consists in acting as the issuer of asset-backed securities, as defined in article 2, point 5, of Commission Regulation (EC) $n^{\circ} 809/2004$.

-b) Those public interest entities foreseen in article 3.5 b) of small or medium size, provided that these functions are assumed by the governing body.
-When the governing body exercises the functions of the Audit Committee and its President holds executive functions, then he or she shall not be able to exercise the functions corresponding in statute or regulations in that capacity.

-c) Those public interest entities foreseen in article 3.5 b) that are exonerated from this requirement under EU legislation where this is so determined in accordance with regulations.

-d) Those public interest entities that are, in accordance with the provisions contained in article 42 of the Business Code, dependent on other public interest entities, provided that the following requirements are met:

-1st.
-The dependent entities are fully owned by the parent entity.

-2nd.
-The administration of the dependent entities is not attributed to a Board of Directors.

-3rd.
-The Audit Committee of the parent entity also assumes, within the scope of the dependent companies referred to in this section, the functions inherent to the said committee and any others that may be attributed to it.
+- 3. Notwithstanding the provisions contained in section 1, the following public interest entities shall not be obliged to have an Audit Committee: - a) Those public interest entities whose sole activity consists in acting as the issuer of asset-backed securities, as defined in article 2, point 5, of Commission Regulation (EC) no 809/2004. - b) Those public interest entities foreseen in article 3.5 b) of small or medium size, provided that these functions are assumed by the governing body. - c) Those public interest entities foreseen in article 3.5 b) that are exonerated from this requirement under EU legislation where this is so determined in accordance with regulations. - d) Public interest entities that are dependent, in accordance with the provisions of article 42 of the Commercial Code, of other public interest entities, provided that the Audit Committee of the dominant entity also assumes, in the field of dependent entities, referred to in this section, the functions of said commission and any others that may be attributed to it, and when any of the following requirements are met: - 1.
+That the dependent entities are wholly owned by the dominant entity, or - 2.
+That the application of this exception has been approved by the shareholders' meeting of the subsidiary company unanimously.

-Those public interest entities referred to in this section shall publish on their web sites the reasons why they consider that it is not appropriate to have an Audit Committee or a governing or oversight body in charge of performing the functions of an Audit Committee.
+The public interest entities referred to in this section will make public on their website the reasons why they consider that it is not appropriate to have an Audit Committee or an administrative or supervisory body in charge of carrying out the functions of the Audit Committee.

-4. Entities meeting the requirements listed below shall be exempted from complying with the requirement of independence demanded of the Audit Committee under sections 1 and 2 of article 529 quaterdecies of the Consolidated Text of the Law on Capital Companies, approved by Royal Legislative Decree 1/2010, of 2 July:

-a) It is one of the public interest entities foreseen in article 3.5.b) and is obliged to have an Audit Committee.

-b) The members of the Audit Committee are also members of the governing body.

-c) The pertinent specific regulations do not require the presence of independent directors on the governing body.

-5. The public interest entities referred to in sections 2 to 4 above shall notify the circumstances reflected therein to the national supervisory authorities for the said entities.
-Such notifications shall be given within the term of one month counted from the adoption of the corresponding corporate resolution.
+- e) Public interest entities that are public business entities, as provided for in article 103 of Law 40/2015, of October 1, on the legal regime of the public sector, provided that their functions are assumed by the administrative body. - 4.
+Entities meeting the requirements listed below shall be exempted from complying with the requirement of independence demanded of the Audit Committee under sections 1 and 2 of article 529 quaterdecies of the Consolidated Text of the Law on Capital Companies, approved by Royal Legislative Decree 1/2010, of 2 July: - a) It is one of the public interest entities foreseen in article 3.5.b) and is obliged to have an Audit Committee. - b) The members of the Audit Committee are also members of the governing body. - c) The pertinent specific regulations do not require the presence of independent directors on the governing body. - 5.
+The public interest entities referred to in sections 2 to 4 above shall notify the circumstances reflected therein to the national supervisory authorities for the said entities.
+Such notifications shall be given within the term of one month counted from the adoption of the corresponding corporate resolution. - 6.
+The provisions contained in the functions foreseen in letters d) to g) of article 529 quaterdecies, section 4, of the Consolidated Text of the Law on Capital Companies shall be understood to be without prejudice to the powers attributed to the

-6. The provisions contained in the functions foreseen in letters d) to g) of article 529 quaterdecies, section 4, of the Consolidated Text of the Law on Capital Companies shall be understood to be without prejudice to the powers attributed to the Accounting and Auditing Institute in the regulation governing auditing in connection with the observance of the duty of independence.
+Accounting and Auditing Institute in the regulation governing auditing in connection with the observance of the duty of independence.